anascacais/preepiseizures-api/README.md

 # 🏥 PreEpiSeizures API

-This project provides a RESTful API to manage and query metadata about hospital records.
+This project provides a RESTful API to query metadata about hospital records.
 It connects to a MySQL database and can optionally retrieve records stored on a remote NAS via the SMB protocol.

+Accompanying client API available at [anascacais/preepiseizures-api-client](https://github.com/anascacais/preepiseizures-api-client).

+Developed under the PreEpiSeizures project.

 ---